 - aromatase inhibitors

 - estrogen-receptor downregulators (ERDs), some of which are used to treat advanced HR-positive breast cancer

 - luteinizing hormone-releasing hormone agents (LHRHs)

 Some of these drugs lower hormone levels.
 Others block their effect.
-These drugs are also used to help prevent cancer from recurring.
+The drugs are also used to help prevent cancer from recurring.

 Breast cancer that starts in the luminal cells that line the mammary ducts is called luminal A breast cancer.
 Luminal A tumors are usually ER-positive and HER2-negative.

-- Palbociclib (Ibrance), used in combination with aromatase inhibitors.
+- Palbociclib (Ibrance), ribociclib (Kisqali), or abemaciclib (Verzenio) is used in combination with aromatase inhibitors.

-- Everolimus (Afinitor), used in combination with an aromatase inhibitor called exemestane (Aromasin).
-It’s intended for women whose cancer progressed while using letrozole (Femara) or anastrozole (Arimidex), both aromatase inhibitors.
+- Everolimus (Afinitor) is used in combination with an aromatase inhibitor called exemestane (Aromasin).
+It’s intended for those whose cancer progressed while using letrozole (Femara) or anastrozole (Arimidex), both aromatase inhibitors.